(What happened, what is coming, and why.)

 “The escalation of bankruptcies and of non-performing loans worldwide will almost certainly take the banking system down.
 It will be a watershed, a wake-up call to all those who expect a return to normality after the coronavirus passes.
 For the moment, central banks are throwing money at the problem; money which remains stuck in financial assets, inflating them even further, and not being transmitted to the non-financial economy by banks already over-leveraged to failing borrowers….We can be certain central bankers and government treasury departments are only now grasping the enormity of these problems, but they are still behaving as if chucking money at them is a viable solution.
 They will only destroy their unbacked fiat currencies, and that destruction, starting with the dollar, is already in progress.”

 What is the cause of the problem?

 Over the last 20 years or so, despite exponentially increasing debt and plummeting interest rates, the global economy has had three major financial crises.
 In between these events, debts of all kinds have escalated exponentially, and interest rates have plummeted to zero and below.
-These unsustainable trends are clearly illustrated in the following image.
+These unsustainable trends are illustrated in the following schematic.

 You do not need to be an economist to see that the global economy has a fundamental problem!
 The following image from thermodynamic researcher and expert Dr Louis Arnoux, former head of New Zealand Government Alternative Energy Research in the 1980s, indicates that it is fundamentally an energy problem.